thaibinh0203/SQL_Final_Project_2/README.md

 - `database/05_security.sql` is not part of the recommended Railway import flow because managed cloud MySQL services often restrict role and privilege statements.
 - The frontend is not a security boundary.
 All sensitive checks are enforced by the backend.

-## Report and Presentation Files

-The repository may also contain LaTeX report or presentation files used for the final project submission.
-They are documentation artifacts and are separate from the running application.